 The branch can be a convenient manner to enter the Dutch market for foreign companies in the financial sector.
 In other cases, the Dutch branch can act as a first step, before incorporating a BV or an NV.
 The faster establishment process can be an advantage for foreign investors, especially in the early stages of doing business in the Netherlands.

-If you need more information or need help to decide what type of company is best to establish in the Netherlands in 2022, please contact our lawyers who specialize in opening branches and subsidiaries in Netherlands.
+If you need more information or need help deciding what type of company is best to establish in the Netherlands in 2024, please contact our lawyers who specialize in opening branches and subsidiaries in the Netherlands.